 - Hall and Park Tasks (Ad-hoc Fridays.
 Members only)

-- Conservation Tasks (Selected Thursdays, Fridays and Saturdays)
+- Conservation Tasks (Selected Thursday, Friday and Saturday Mornings)

 - Litter Picking (Last Saturday of the month)